End-Of-Year Money Moves

 Use FSA Funds

-If you have a Flexible Savings Account (FSA) offered by your employer, be sure you use the funds for any qualified medical expenses before you lose it.
+If you have a Flexible Savings Account (FSA) offered by your employer, be sure you use the funds for any qualified medical expenses before the end of the year to avoid forfeiting them.
 If needed, talk with your employer to see if you have a rollover feature or an extended grace period to use the funds.

 Open A Retirement Account

 Now’s the time to open a tax-advantaged account to start saving for your future.
-Contribute up to this year’s contribution limit before New Year’s Day to reduce your taxable income for 2021.
-You can benefit now as well as in the future with these savings.
+Contribute up to this year’s contribution limit before New Year’s Day to reduce your taxable income for 2023.
+Reap the benefits now as well as in the future with these savings.

 Saving For Retirement